 Preheat the oven to 350 degrees F. Butter and flour 2 (8-inch) round cake pans.

 In a large measuring up or small bowl, combine the buttermilk, oil, eggs, and vanilla.
 With the mixer on low speed, slowly add the wet ingredients to the dry.
 With mixer still on low, add the hot coffee and stir just to combine, scraping the bottom of the bowl with a rubber spatula.
-Don’t overmix, the mixture should be very thin.
+Don’t overmix, the batter should be very thin and runny.

 For the buttercream:

 Place the second cake layer on top, flat side up, and spread a very thin coating of frosting all over to make a crumb coating.
 When scraping away excess frosting, be careful not to add the crumb frosting back in with the clean frosting.
-Freeze the cake until firm.
+Freeze or refrigerate the cake until the frosting is firm.